Ehsian/ChessPuzzleEditor/README.md

 [" ", " ", " ", " ", " ", " ", " ", " "]</br>
 ["P", "P", "P", "P", "P", "P", "P", "P"]</br>
 ["R", "N", "B", "Q", "K", "B", "N", "R"]

+Can save data as a list of long strings of piece positions rather than the 2D boards themselves Will only require one JSONArray of Strings.
+Minor helper/private functions will be needed.
+E.g. K01k71Q23q35...
+Have a for loop on save/load to convert data to that string or that string to data On load: Using position string rebuild the puzzle for each item in the JSONArray